abraunegg/onedrive/README.md

 *   `skip_file`: any files or directories that match this pattern will be skipped during sync
 *   `skip_symlinks`: any files or directories that are symlinked will be skipped during sync
 *   `monitor_interval`: time interval in seconds by which the monitor process will process local and remote changes
+*   `min_notif_changes`: minimum number of pending incoming changes to trigger a desktop notification

 ### sync_dir
 Example: `sync_dir="~/MyDirToSync"`